-Recently I’ve been getting asked a lot about the Rewards Survey site – it’s a site that promises to provide it’s members with various rewards such as a free magazines in return for sharing their opinion online…
+Recently I’ve been getting asked a lot about the Reward Survey site – it’s a site that promises to provide its members with various rewards such as a free magazine in return for sharing their opinion online…

 Obviously most people would probably rather just be paid out in cash but the problem is most of the survey sites that do pay out in cash only pay out extremely small amounts for each survey that you complete.